Bobby Fischer: Death, estate dispute, and exhumation

-Marilyn Young claimed that Jinky was Fischer's daughter, citing as evidence Jinky's birth and baptismal certificates, photographs, a transaction record dated December 4, 2007, of a bank remittance by Fischer to Jinky, and Jinky's DNA through her blood samples.
-However, Magnús Skúlason, a friend of Fischer's, said that he was certain that Fischer was not the girl's father.
+Marilyn Young claimed that Jinky was Fischer's daughter, citing as evidence Jinky's birth and baptismal certificates, photographs, a bank remittance transaction dated December 4, 2007, by Fischer to Jinky, and Jinky's DNA through her blood samples.
+Magnús Skúlason, a friend of Fischer's, said that he was certain, however, that Fischer was not the girl's father.
 In addition, the validity of Miyoko Watai's marriage to Fischer was challenged.

 In June 2010, Iceland's supreme court ordered Fischer's remains exhumed so that a DNA sample could be obtained.